zuplo/docs/docs/articles/zuplo-json.md

 ### Remove Cloudflare Location Headers

 Zuplo routes all requests through Cloudflare.
 Cloudflare adds a number of headers to requests.
-Previously, some Cloudflare location headers (i.e.
-`cf-ipregion`) could be passed through your Zuplo gateway.
+Previously, some Cloudflare location headers (for example `cf-ipregion`) could be passed through your Zuplo gateway.
 Now these headers are always removed from the outbound request if they have been set.
 If you need access to geo-location data use